LimarAryan/x_art_bot/README.md

 # AWS
 I am using all AWS free tier products to run this concurrently.</br>
-I use AWS lambda function for the python script, DynamoDB to store </br>
+I use an AWS lambda function for the python script, DynamoDB to store </br>
 used filenames, and an S3 Bucket for the img files.</br>

 ## Lambda